 TrailSeekers was founded in 1990 by Greg Nebeker with programs in Yakima and Kennewick, Washington.
-Almost three decades later, more than 600 children with their families are currently involved in the program.
+Three decades later, more than 600 children with their families are currently involved in the program.

 As our name implies, we incorporate nature, the environment, and things like hiking, into our program.
 We are blessed to live in the beautiful Pacific Northwest.
 Many of these children have never ventured very far from their hometown.
-We are able to help them experience a world outside of what they know, such as the magnificent Cascade Mountains and beautiful Orcas Island in the Northern Puget Sound.
+We are able to help them experience a world outside of what they know, such as the magnificent Cascade Mountains and the beautiful Orcas and Whidbey Islands in the Norther Puget Sound.

-We have very little administrative costs compared to other organizations of our size.
+We have very little administrative cost compared to other organizations of our size.
 We are a volunteer-driven organization; more than 150 volunteers help support our program each year.
 TrailSeekers is overseen by a board of directors, which convenes quarterly.
-TrailSeekers is a nondenominational organization.
+TrailSeekers is a nondenominational orgazion.
 We focus on the Bible and its teachings.
 We do not teach church doctrine.

 If you have any questions, please reach out to us.